webplatform/docs/css/properties/box-shadow/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=An example of a basic Drop Shadow.
+|Description=An example of a basic drop shadow.
 An outer box-shadow casts a shadow as if the border-box of the element were opaque.
 The shadow is drawn outside the border edge only: it is clipped inside the border-box of the element.
 |Code=article {
 /* box-shadow: left-offset top-offset blur color; */
    box-shadow: 0 0 10px rgba(0, 0, 0, 0.5);